Telefonica/toolium/README.rst

 - `requests <http://docs.python-requests.org>`_: to test APIs

 You might need to adjust the Selenium and Appium-Python-Client versions in your project.
-In that case follow the `compatibility matrix <https://github.com/appium/python-client?tab=readme-ov-file#compatibility-matrix>`_
+In that case, follow the `compatibility matrix <https://github.com/appium/python-client?tab=readme-ov-file#compatibility-matrix>`_

 **Using toolium-template**

-The easiest way of getting started is to clone `toolium-template <https://github.com/Telefonica/toolium-template>`_ project, run the example test and add your own tests and configuration.
+The easiest way to get started is to clone `toolium-template <https://github.com/Telefonica/toolium-template>`_ project, run the example test and add your own tests and configuration.

 .. code:: console